tdimitriou/VCF/README.md

 ### Usage
-*A sample project demonstrating the base functionality can be found under the __SampleApp__ sub directory.*
+*A sample project demonstrating the basic functionality can be found under the __SampleApp__ sub directory.*